e280/lettuce/readme.md

     .setup()
   ```

-### you can do stuff with `lettuce`
+### you can do stuff with that `lettuce` instance

-the `lettuce` instance you now have is like, the context for the layout system.
+that `lettuce` instance you get is the context for the layout system.

 it has a bunch of facilities and stuff for manipulating the layout and stuff.

-i literally don't have time to fully document it rn... plz help
+i literally don't have time to exhaustively document it rn... plz help

+use your lsp or read [lettuce.ts](./s/context/lettuce.ts)

+### i made this open sourcedly just for you

+pay your respects and gimmie a github star